-One of the most important features of Mastercam is associativity.
-Associativity is the link between the part and the toolpath.
+One of the most important features of Mastercam is associativity, which is the link between the part and the toolpath.
 When the part changes shape or moves, the associated toolpaths adapt and change as well.
-If there is a design change with the part, associativity makes it so the toolpaths just need to be recalculated, as opposed to completely reprogrammed.
+If there is a part design change, associativity ensures that the toolpaths just require recalculation, rather than being completely reprogrammed.